Copper prices are expected to trade higher today: Angel Broking

-According to Angel Broking, On Tuesday, LME Copper prices ended higher by 0.95 percent to close at $5924.0 per tonne.
+According to Angel Broking, LME Copper prices ended higher by 0.2 percent last week.

 Angel Broking's report on Copper